anabrid/lucidac-firmware/docs/texts/docs.rst

 Hosted output
 -------------

-The docs are build as a CI job to https://anabrid.dev/docs/hybrid-controller/
+The docs are build as a CI job to https://anabrid.dev/docs/lucidac-firmware/.
+This directory holds both the sphinx and doxygen output.

 How to build the doxygen locally
 -----------------------------